wjstanistreet/gitHubExProject2/README.md

 # GitHub Exercise
+ -This instructions maybe updated please check the README on GitHub for the most up-to-date instructions.

  The GitHub API is documented here: https://docs.github.com/en/rest

- We will be connecting to this API to create a version of 'github'.
+ We will be connecting to this API to create a version of 'GitHub'.
  You should clone this repo (ssh link: git@github.com:robynHM/githubTutorial.git) and in terminal type sbt run, in your browser on localhost:9000 you should see a page with the title "Welcome to your version of GitHub".

   For package structure use standard: